click-contrib/click-option-group/README.md

 ## Limitations

 The package does not support nested option groups.
 This is intentional.
-Nested option groups complicate the implementation and API and most often it is not necessary.
+Nested option groups complicate the implementation, API and CLI and most often it is not necessary.